*Greetings, Delvers!*

 Races

 As for utilizing races not listed here, I'll consider them.
-They must be submitted to me and my current gaming group for consideration to allow me the chance try to weed out any problems and to check for compatibility and balance.
+They must be submitted to me and my current gaming group for consideration to allow me the chance to weed out any problems and to check for compatibility and balance.

 Some tweaks have been made to individualize things in the world of Irith.
 Some traditional races have new names.